phhei/RelatePerspectives-sweetspots/README.md

 # Architectural Sweet Spots for Modeling Human Label Variation

-This project contains code and data for our EMNLP 2023 paper ["Architectural Sweet Spots for Modeling Human Label Variation by the Example of Argument Quality: It's Best to Relate Perspectives!"](Repo to the EMNLP23-Paper "Architectural Sweet Spots for Modeling Human Label Variation by the Example of Argument Quality: It's Best to Relate Perspectives!" )
+This project contains code and data for our EMNLP 2023 paper [Architectural Sweet Spots for Modeling Human Label Variation by the Example of Argument Quality: It's Best to Relate Perspectives!](https://arxiv.org/abs/2311.03153)

 ## Citation